infobip/infobip-api-php-client/README.md

 	$response = $client->execute($requestBody);

-When the number context notification is pushed to your server as a HTTP POST request, you should process the body of the message with the following code:
+When the number context notification is pushed to your server as a HTTP POST request, you could process the body of the message with the following code:

 	$mapper = new JsonMapper();
 	$responseObject = $mapper->map(json_decode($responseBody), new infobip\api\model\nc\query\NumberContextResponse());